 GRAND RAPIDS, Mich.
 (WOOD) — Grand Rapids police are renewing their plea for help in finding the man they believed murdered two women in a southeast side home last year.

-The fire victims were identified as Jackie Bayber-Bey and her 5-year-old grandson E.J.
+The fire victims were identified as Jackie Baber-Bey and her 5-year-old grandson E.J.
 Cummings.

 The tragedy hitting the same family twice was among the reasons the Grand Rapids Police Department publicly renewed its plea to find the man suspected in the 2019 homicides.
 Police say they suspect Darrell Demon Brown killed the women and has been on the run ever since.